An Explanation on Principles

 4. It is a highest goal; it comes after freedom, emancipation.

 I use peace for nibbāna.
-Let's check with the points above:
+Let's check it against the points above:

 1. People know what peace is, even though they might not have experienced it directly or fully by themselves.